-In post season, official pitch counts MUST be entered in Max Preps after each game.
+In post season, official pitch count verification forms must be uploaded to the UIL on the UIL Baseball web page.
 The home team will provide the official pitch counter (the same as in regular season games).

-Should any dispute arise, the primary source for final pitch count will be the official scorebook/count of the home team.
+Should any dispute arise, the primary source for final pitch count will be the official pitch counter supplied by the home team.